 Conclusion

-The complex linings of the urinary tract — whether the adaptable urothelium of the bladder, the resilient stratified squamous epithelium of the urethra, or the specialized transitional zones of the ureters — serve as more than passive barriers; they are dynamic interfaces that shape health, disease, and therapeutic response.
+The layered linings of the urinary tract — whether the adaptable urothelium of the bladder, the resilient stratified squamous epithelium of the urethra, or the specialized transitional zones of the ureters — serve as more than passive barriers; they are dynamic interfaces that shape health, disease, and therapeutic response.
 By

 By recognizing the bladder, urethra, and ureters not as static conduits but as living, responsive tissues, the medical community can shift from reactive treatment paradigms toward proactive preservation and regeneration.
 The convergence of single-cell genomics, organoid technology, and gene-editing platforms now offers unprecedented opportunities to model disease, test therapeutics, and ultimately restore lining integrity in patients whose urinary tracts have been compromised by age, infection, or malignancy.